Formula One title permutations

-LONDON Lewis Hamilton leads Mercedes team mate Nico Rosberg by 17 points ahead of Sunday's season-ending Abu Dhabi Formula One Grand Prix, where double points will be on offer for the first time.
+SAO PAULO Britain's Lewis Hamilton leads Mercedes team mate Nico Rosberg by 17 points after Sunday's Brazilian Grand Prix, penultimate race of the season.

 HAMILTON WILL BE CHAMPION IF HE FINISHES...